Application Assistance

 One-on-One Support

-Tacoma Creates staff members are available to assist anyone who has questions about the application process.
+Tacoma Creates staff members are available to assist anyone who has questions about organizational eligibility or the application process.
 Staff can answer questions about guidelines, provide feedback about proposal ideas, and – with enough lead time – can review drafts of proposal narratives or budget forms or other application elements.
 Tacoma Creates staff will not write applications for applicants.

 Sample Application Excerpts ⇩

-This section contain excerpts pulled from among the highest-scoring applications in the 2020-21 funding cycle.
+This section contains excerpts pulled from among the highest-scoring applications in the 2020-21 funding cycle.
 Organizations may use these excerpts as a reference to see how past applicants constructed a successful and competitive application.

 NOTE: These excerpts are from the very first Tacoma Creates funding cycle, submitted just before the pandemic started.
 Proposal excerpts listed below may not accurately reflect programming produced by the listed organizations.